Road Cycling Training camps French Alps....Big Cols Weeks

 Our popular, challenging & memorable week of road cycling in the high mountains of the French Alps taking approximately 600km and over 11,000m of climbing, including many climbs from the Tour de France past & present.
 Whether you are an individual, small group of friends, Team or Club.

-The week is ideal if you are training for an alpine sportive or event or simply looking to improve your endurance/hours in the saddle...or you just want to enjoy riding in the Alps.
-The itinerary has been designed to optimize riders time in the mountains and to provide you with the best possible riding experience accross some of the most iconic climbs in the French Alps with full vehicle support & guided riding.
+Our itinerary has been designed to optimize riders time in the mountains and to provide you with the best possible riding experience accross some of the most iconic climbs in the French Alps with full vehicle support & guided riding.

 · Transfers from/to Geneva International Airport (or other airport if confirmed) at specified times.
 Please check our scheduled pick up/drop off times before booking your flights.

-· 3 star Cyclists friendly catered hotel in Brides les Bains with pool and Wellness area
+· 3 star Cyclists friendly catered hotel in Brides les Bains with heated swimming pool and Wellness area

 · Twin share ensuite rooms including all linen & towels.

 · Single supplement sometimes available on request (can not be guaranteed and carries and additional cost)

 · 2 kit washes during the week.

 · Cyclists breakfast everyday

 · Long ride days include packed lunches (to fit with itinerary)

 · 3 course evening meal with wine on 6 nights (1 chalet night off)